 Clear Away Brush From Exterior Inspection Points

-Nobody expects you to shovel a tunnel around your home if snow drifts are blocking the foundation but in the winter, do provide a path around the house.
-In the summer, cut down dead tree branches and clear brush from the foundation, and move trash cans away from the house.
+Nobody expects you to shovel a tunnel around your home if snow drifts are blocking the foundation, but do provide a path around the house.
+Cut down dead tree branches and clear brush from the foundation in the summer months, and move trash cans away to provide easy access.

 Provide Repair Documents

-Make available to the home inspector all invoices and documents regarding remodeling projects or new items such as a roof or furnace.
-If you've upgraded the electrical from ungrounded to grounded, installed a new dishwasher or repaired a leaky faucet, find the paperwork.
+Make available all invoices and documents regarding remodeling projects or new items you've installed, such as a roof or furnace.
+Find the paperwork if you've upgraded the electrical system from ungrounded to grounded, installed a new dishwasher, or repaired a leaky faucet.
 It will give the buyer peace of mind to know those items were reinspected.

-Prepare to Be Away for Three Hours Minimum
+Prepare to Be Away for at Least Three Hours

 Buyers will often accompany the home inspector, and buyers feel uncomfortable asking questions if the owner is present.
 Try to schedule a time for the inspection when you can be out of the house, and take your children with you.
 Crate your pets if you can't remove them from the premises.
 Many inspections can take up to three hours to complete.